Jen-Ashishali/ALX-T-Data-Analytics/README.md

 # ALX-T-Data-Analytics
-A compilation of project exercises for the fulfillment of Data Science Nano Degree at Udacity
+A compilation of projects, exercises, and resources for the completion of Data Analyst Nano Degree at Udacity